canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 * Maintain and track thorough lists of open source software used and ensure updates are applied carefully.
 * Community support for issues and questions can be used but this model of support is essentially the same as for internally developed source code.
-* [GCDevExchange](https://gcdevexchange-carrefourproggc.org/en) may be used to have some custom code written for the government of Canada as open source through a bidding process.
-Code developed through this platform should be published as open source.
-See [Publishing Open Source Code](../publishing-open-source-code.md) for more information.

 ##### Professional Support

-Choosing an open source software and using the community version, then going for tender for professional support and maintenance is an option.
-However, proper guidance needs to be confirmed with legal and procurement teams.

 It is possible to enter in contract with a company for professional services to provide maintenance, updates, warranty and liability, just like any other software.
-In fact, this is already in place in the government but clear guidance for scalable contracting needs to be worked out.
+In fact, this is already in place in the government but *clear guidance for scalable contracting needs to be worked out.*

+Another scenario that may become recurrent would be choosing an open source software and using the community version and later down the road going for tender for professional support and maintenance. *However, proper guidance needs to be confirmed with legal and procurement teams.*

+Custom development with traditional request for proposal contracted developers should be done in a way so that the resulting source code may be released under an open source licences.

+Finally, another option would be to leverage the [GCDevExchange](https://gcdevexchange-carrefourproggc.org/en) to have some custom code written for the government of Canada as open source through a bidding process.
+Code developed through this platform should be published as open source.

+Whenever custom code is involved you should follow the guide for [Publishing Open Source Code](publishing-open-source-code.md).

 #### Documentation